BWillShaw/Task_Manager/README.md

 |-- manage.py
 ```

-### Project Level
+### Top-Level Project Folder

-- `myproject/`: This is the root directory of your project.
-Everything related to your project will be inside this folder.
+- `myproject/`: This is the main folder that holds everything related to your project.

-### Configuration Level
+### Main Configuration Folder

-- `myproject/myproject/`: Contains the main settings and configuration files of your Django project.
+- `myproject/myproject/`: This folder contains files that control the settings and behavior of your entire project.

-  - `__init__.py`: An empty Python script that marks its directory as a Python package.
+  - `__init__.py`: This file is mostly empty and tells Python that this folder can be treated like a Python package, or a collection of Python files.

-  - `asgi.py`: Entry point for ASGI-compatible web servers to serve your project.
+  - `asgi.py`: This file helps your Django project work with web servers that are compatible with ASGI (Asynchronous Server Gateway Interface).
+This basically means how your web application communicates asynchronously.

-  - `settings.py`: Settings for the Django project including database configurations, static file locations, and more.
+  - `settings.py`: This is where you set up things like which database to use, where your static files (like images and CSS) are, and other configurations.

-  - `urls.py`: Defines the URL patterns for your project.
+  - `urls.py`: This file is like a map for your project.
+It tells Django what should happen when different paths (URLs) are visited on your website.

-  - `wsgi.py`: Entry point for WSGI-compatible web servers to serve your project.
+  - `wsgi.py`: Similar to `asgi.py`, but for web servers that work with WSGI (Web Server Gateway Interface).
+This is a more traditional, synchronous way for web servers and your project to talk to each other.

-### Application Level
+### Your App Folder

-- `myapp/`: This is an example of a Django application.
-A project can contain multiple applications.
+- `myapp/`: This folder is for one of your applications (or 'apps').
+In Django, a project can have multiple apps, which are like smaller components that handle different things.

-  - `admin.py`: Define what your models will look like in the Django admin interface here.
+  - `admin.py`: This file allows you to set up a nice admin interface for your app where you can manage data.

-  - `apps.py`: Configuration for the app itself.
+  - `apps.py`: This file contains some settings that are specific to this app.

-  - `migrations/`: Contains database migration files.
+  - `migrations/`: This folder contains files that help Django keep track of any changes you make to your data models, so they can be applied to your database.

-    - `__init__.py`: An empty Python script that marks its directory as a Python package.
+    - `__init__.py`: Like the other `__init__.py`, this tells Python that this folder is a Python package.

-  - `models.py`: Define the data models of your application here.
+  - `models.py`: Here, you define what kind of data your app will handle and what that data will look like.

-  - `tests.py`: Write tests for your application here.
+  - `tests.py`: This is where you can write tests to make sure your app is working as expected.

-  - `views.py`: Business logic and routing are defined here.
+  - `views.py`: This file decides what the user will see when they visit different parts of your website.

     - **Back-end Code**: [Your description here]

     - **Front-end Code**: [Your description here]

-### Project Management
+### Utility Script

-- `manage.py`: A command-line utility for interacting with your project.
+- `manage.py`: This is a handy tool you can use from your command line to interact with your project.
+For example, you can start your development server, create a new app, and more.

 ---

-Feel free to extend and modify this README.md file as needed for your specific project.
+Feel free to add more to this README file as your project grows and changes.
+Enjoy coding!